Lorena Butte mine, near Goldendale, extracting cinder and basalt. Photo credit: Carrie Gillum, WGS.

 What is the Surface Mine Reclamation Program?

-The Surface Mine Reclamation Program (SMRP) is part of the Division of Geology and Earth Resources within the Department of Natural Resources.
+The Surface Mine Reclamation Program (SMRP) is part of the Washington Geological Survey within the Washington Department of Natural Resources.
 The program was created in 1971 after the legislature created the Surface Mining Act.

 The SMRP makes sure that all lands and waters within the state are protected and reclaimed after mining is complete.
 It also provides consistent regulation of both permitted and unpermitted surface mines statewide.